Adrien Broner Hit With Restraining Order Over Caldwell Threat

 Earlier this week, boxer Adrien Broner and social media star Andrew C. Caldwell’s online communications spilled over into a heated public argument.
 However, it appears Broner took the disagreement too far, and wound up posting a video attacking Caldwell, who is gay.
 However, the things Broner said sound offensive to just about any homosexual.
 Broner’s video comes off as menacingly threatening.

-In fact, Broner’s video attack on Caldwell has not only caused plenty of backlash for Broner, but Caldwell also obtained a restraining order that will force Broner to stay at least 500 feet away from the social media star.
+In fact, Broner’s video attack on Caldwell has not only caused plenty of backlash for the boxer, but Caldwell also obtained a restraining order that will force Broner to stay at least 500 feet away from the social media star.
 On Thursday morning, Caldwell filed for a temporary restraining order in St. Louis, and a judge granted the request.

 Broner’s video is laced with hostile, intimidating speech aimed directly at Caldwell.
 At one point, Broner suggested that if Caldwell ever tried to hit on him, he would shoot Caldwell in the face.
 Broner also says in the video that he would shoot any gay person in the face for trying to flirt with him.
-Broner claims that Caldwell was actually reaching out to Broner online and trying to hook up with the boxer.
+Broner claims that Caldwell was actually reaching out to him online and trying to hook up with the boxer.
 On the other hand, Caldwell denies that he initiated contact, and said Broner was the one who started the online communication.

 While it is difficult to know which side of the argument started the string of communication online, Broner’s video response sounds ominous and homophobic.
 When Caldwell saw the video, he felt personally threatened.